Guide to Building a Career as a Scrum Master

 Earning too many certificates is not the answer to every question.
 Personally, I don’t vouch for it.
 But, acquiring a recognised credential certainly indicates two main things:

 - Creating a learning mindset by investing productively in yourself

 I would recommend receiving a certificate from Scrum.org (PSM).

 Some many other organisations and institutes provide certificates on Scrum.
 I don’t recommend any of those.
 It would be best if you were alert from being tricked by an impostor.
-When searching for an experienced trainer, you need to connect with someone who has previous work experience of being a Scrum Master.
+When searching for an experienced trainer, you need to connect with someone who has previous work experience as a Scrum Master.

 Writing a Resume

 This could be the trickiest part of your preparation.
 You have to ensure that your application, rather CV, gets shortlisted for the role of Scrum Master in a company that you have targeted.
-Companies nowadays rely on advanced software that screens resume.
+Moreover, companies nowadays rely on advanced software that screens resume.
 Hence, you have to take a highly pragmatic and professional approach.

 You need to ensure highlighting some essential keywords while writing your resume, such as ‘Scrum Master’, ‘Facilitation’, ‘Retrospectives’, ‘Agile Teams’, ‘Metrics’, ‘Coaching’, etc.